scubbo/blog-content/blog/content/posts/2021-in-books.md

 ---
 title: "2021 in Books"
-date: 2021-12-17T05:29:09-08:00
+date: 2021-12-29T08:29:09-08:00
-draft: true
 ---
-My good friend [George](https://tinyletter.com/altthoughtprocess/) set himself a challenge a few years ago to read 52 books in a calendar year.
-He succeeded (as George is wont to do), and that achievement has always stuck in my mind as impressive (as George himself would be the first to point out, quantity does not necessarily imply quality; though, as I recall, the books he read were pretty "worthy", insofar as that's a meaningful descriptor).
+My good friend [George](https://tinyletter.com/altthoughtprocess/) set himself a challenge a while back to read 52 books in a calendar year.
+He succeeded (as George is wont to do), and that achievement has always stuck in my mind as impressive[^1].
 I don't think I'd _ever_ be able to equal it (especially not now, with Work-From-Home removing my most common reading time - the commute), but I did start tracking my reading as a matter of interest.
-To that end, I present my year-of-reading-in-review:
+To that end, I present my year-of-reading-in-review, with book-by-book recaps and the [full list]({{< ref "#full-list" >}}) at the end:

 # Recaps